How To Establish A Health Tourism Company in Turkey?

 In health tourism, three subjects are important.
 The first is undoubtedly the international health tourist who will receive treatment.
 The second is the international health tourism health facility that will provide health services to the international health tourist in Turkey.
 Th third is the international health tourism intermediary organization, also known as the agency, which brings the health tourist together with the health facility and coordinates the health tourist’s activities such as treatment, accommodation, and sightseeing during their stay in Turkey.

 Establishing a company in Turkey is not a very difficult process.
-However, individuals who want to establish an international health tourism company should not overlook the following points:
+However, people who want to establish an international health tourism company should not overlook the following points:

 II.
 How to Establish a Health Tourism Company in Turkey?